 The IETF also makes sure these standards are available online at no charge, thus facilitating adoption of them.

 The Internet Society provides a corporate home for the administrative entity that supports the IETF, the IAB, and the IRTF, and supports the work of these groups through a variety of programs.
-[Learn more in RFC 8712.]
+Read more about the IETF and our related work.

 You can also have your say in the development of Internet Standards by participating in the IETF.
 Its activities are open to anyone around the world.
 While the IETF conducts all of its official business online, there are three meetings per year you can join in person or virtually.